L13/vscode-projects/README.md

 ## What's new in Projects 0.16.0

-- Added colors for projects.
-Change icon and status bar color to 7 different colors.
+- Added icon color update to `Projects: Refresh Workspaces`.
-- Added `Copy Path` to context menu for folders, projects and workspaces.
+- Added `Projects: Add Project Workspace` for Windows and Linux.

 ## Index